dmcinnes/MMM-forecast-io/README.md

 # MMM-Forecast-IO
-This an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds localized weather using the [forecast.io API](https://developer.forecast.io/) -- the same service that powers the [Dark Sky App](https://darksky.net/app/).
+This an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds localized weather using the [Dark Sky API](https://darksky.net/dev/) (originally Forecast.io) -- the same service that powers the [Dark Sky App](https://darksky.net/app/).

 This module makes use of the [geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) to determine the location of the mirror.
 This can be turned off by setting `latitude` and `longitude` in the module's config (see [Configuration options below](#configuration-options)).